 Every sentence that ends with a question mark was noted.
 In addition, there were several exclamations and a small number other statements which are directly phrased as questions, and these were also marked.
 At one point I started broadening the search to include narrative statements which include some form of the words “ask,” “inquire,” “petition,” or “beg,” or which were felt in the context of the passage to represent a question, but I decided that I was falling down a slippery slope when I realized that prayer is a form of petition, and that if I followed this to its logical conclusion I would have to mark and include all of the passages which include some discussion of prayer.
 I decided to save that inquiry for another day.

 Once I had finished marking the paper copy I created an electronic spreadsheet using LibreOffice Calc (because I’m a cheapskate and a Linux user), and copied the text of each question into the spreadsheet.
 The scriptural reference, including a link to the online scriptures, was included, and the questioner and questionee were noted for each question.
+A list of all questions identified in the Book of Mormon may be found in the supplementary materials.

 Each question was classified as one of four types: inquiries (ex: “What cause have ye to come up to war against my people?“), rhetorical questions (ex: “For behold, are we not all beggars?“), contentious questions (ex: “How is it that ye will perish, because of the hardness of your hearts?”
 Note that contentious questions are usually rhetorical), and prayers (ex: “O Lord, wilt thou redeem my soul?“).